Behavioral Addictions, Emotions, And The Brain

 Signs Of Behavioral Addiction

 Someone engaging in activities like gambling and video games doesn’t necessarily signal an addiction.
-However, it if it impacts their everyday life and becomes a crutch for underlying mental and emotional problems, it may need closer examination.
+However, if it impacts their everyday life and becomes a crutch for underlying mental and emotional problems, it may need closer examination.
 Addictions occur when someone needs large amounts or constant exposure to the stimuli.
 Those with a behavioral addiction will constantly seek the thrill or rush of endorphins by frequent and increased activity.
 Secondly, behavioral addictions become serious if the individual cannot control or stop the activity.
 Signs of behavioral addiction include, but are not limited to:

 - The inability to stop or control behavior.